arontier/software/README.md

 ## OpenVPN

-If you want to access hosts (e.g. servers, printers, nas, and so on) in the office or IDC from non-Arontier network (e.g. home, cafe, and so on), you may ask any of system administrators to issue an OpenVPN certificate.
+If you want to access hosts (e.g. servers, printers, NAS, and so on) in the office or IDC from non-company network (e.g. home, cafe, and so on), you may ask any of system administrators to issue an OpenVPN certificate.

-### Connecting to Arontier network
+### Connecting to company network

 Once you get a certificate file with suffix `.ovpn`, you should download and install OpenVPN Client Connect from https://openvpn.net/vpn-client/.
 Then import your certificate to OpenVPN Client Connect.

-### Changing your password
+### Changing password

-If you want to change the certificate password, connect to Arontier network (you do so in the office or with OpenVPN connection) and visit
+If you want to change the certificate password, *connect to company network first* (you do so in the office or with OpenVPN connection) and visit

 * http://192.168.10.1 (if the certificate filename starts with seoul) or